When underfloor heating systems come up, people usually associate them with the warmth they deliver.

 Kids’ rooms also benefit greatly from space that would’ve usually been limited by radiator placements in the corners.

-Even open shelving units and room dividers will now find an easy home thanks to underfloor heating installations.
+Even open shelving units and room dividers will now find an easy home once the walls are freed up entirely.

 Where you would have had to consider radiators during initial placements, these structures will now only be placed according to good design.